brsc2909/PIGate/README.md

 * press the GO button

 ### using IFTTT
-* you will need to down load IFTTT, create an account, IFTTT DO button. and also create an acount with maker
+* you will need to download IFTTT, create an account, IFTTT DO button. and also create an acount with maker